I have created a new and improved version of K Money Mastery which is called, Mastering Book Publishing!

 Every review is an opportunity for you to learn and have feedback to improve your book to make it better and better.
 Like you guys are watching this video right now, if you like it, hit the like button.
 If you don't like it, click the dislike button.
 You know, I want you to share honestly how you feel.
 If you're receiving value, great.
 If not, then let me know that, because that's valuable feedback that I can utilize to make my videos, my YouTube channel better and better.

 My whole focus in business, in marketing, is always becoming better, always improving and trying to add as much value as possible.
 That's one of the best ways, I feel, to get honest reviews for your Kindle book.
-Of course, if you guys want to learn more about how to market your book and sell your book on Amazon and on Kindle, I've got a great online training program called K Money Mastery.
+Of course, if you guys want to learn more about how to market your book and sell your book on Amazon and on Kindle, I've got a great online training program called, Mastering Book Publishing.

 It's helped hundreds and hundreds of people make money online from Kindle Publishing.
 Even people that have gone on to make a six figure income from online publishing, which is pretty remarkable to me.
-If you guys want to learn more about that then go to kmoneymastery.com.
-I'll have a link below in the description of this video.
-Check it out.
+If you guys want to learn more about my progra, check out the link below.
 It's reasonably priced.

 It's a really great training program.
 It will help you better market and sell your products better on Amazon.
 That's it for this video guys.
 Thanks for watching.
 Be sure to leave a comment below.
 I'll talk to you in the next video.